eclipse-iceoryx/iceoryx/iceoryx_examples/request_response/README.md

 });
 ```

-The client requests the sum of two numbers from the server.
-When the sum is received,
+Since the client requests the sum of two numbers from the server, we provide the
+structs `AddRequest` and `AddResponse` as template parameters.
+When the sum is
-it is re-used as the `addend` of the next request to send.
-This calculates a Fibonacci sequence.
+received, it is re-used as the `addend` of the next request to send.
+This
+calculates a Fibonacci sequence.

 <!--[geoffrey][iceoryx_examples/request_response/request_and_response_types.hpp][request]-->
 ```cpp